GM New Look bus: Production overview

 Other than demonstrators, Washington, D.C., was the very first city to take delivery of any GM New Look buses, specifically TDH-5301s built in 1959 for O. Roy Chalk's D.C.
 Transit System, which operated in Washington, D.C., and the suburbs of Maryland and Virginia.

 Several different models were introduced over the following years, and modifications made to the design.
 See the section below, headed "Description".

 Production of the New Look in the U.S. ceased in 1977, when it was replaced by the RTS transit bus.
 Production continued after this, however, at General Motors Diesel Division in Canada, due to the RTS design being rejected by Canadian transit agencies, with the name plate changing from "GM" to "GMC".
 Few were produced after 1983 due to the GMDD's introduction of the Classic in that year.
 The last New Looks to be built were an order for Santa Monica Municipal Bus Lines (now Big Blue Bus) of Santa Monica, California, in 1986.
 The completion of that order brought a final end to New Look production in April 1986.
-A few transit systems are still operating them to this day (including Société de transport de l'Outaouais in Gatineau, Quebec), nearly 60 years after introduction and more than 30 years after mass production ended.
+At least one transit property, the Société de transport de l'Outaouais in Gatineau, Quebec, operated the model until at least 2015 nearly 60 years after introduction and more than 30 years after mass production ended, but has since retired the type from active use.

 The last American-built New Look GM buses were ordered by the city of Wausau, Wisconsin, which placed an order for twelve 35 ft transit buses, model T6H-4523N, the last of which was delivered in March 1977.

 The GM Buffalo bus, a group of intercity bus models built between 1966 and 1980, shared many mechanical and body parts with the fishbowl models, and were discontinued by the Pontiac, Michigan, plant shortly after the RTS replaced fishbowl model production there.

 GM later sold the rights to produce both Classic and RTS models to other manufacturers, and exited the heavy-duty transit and intercity markets for full-sized buses, although production of some medium-duty and light-duty chassis products sold in these markets continued.